 Vaginal atrophy is the medical term for a condition involving dryness, reduced blood flow and “vaginal elasticity.”
 Utilizing both moisturizer and tools to increase blood flow can help, but Dr. Bober also recommends the use of vaginal dilators to stretch the vaginal tissue.
 Pain can cause an involuntary reaction of the pelvic floor muscles to tighten.
 This can exacerbate the issue.

-With regard to the issues around libido, Dr. Bober and her colleagues say that, “Sexual desire is a biopsychosocial phenomenon with interrelated physical, hormonal, emotional, and relationship factors.”
+With regard to the problem of libido, Dr. Bober said, “Sexual desire is a biopsychosocial phenomenon with interrelated physical, hormonal, emotional, and relationship factors.”
 Lack of sexual desire can occur because of medication side effects (some anti-depressants have this same side effect).
 Changes in hormones as well as lack of sensation, vaginal moisture, or pain, are all physical factors.
 Anxiety around body image can also impact libido..